-Economic Transition
+Economic Transition:

 Environmental limits are placing constraints on local economic growth.
 Cities in particular are responsible for the majority of carbon emissions and need to be at the forefront of responding to the climate emergency through emissions reductions.
 Economic transition is not a cost-neutral process and will represent a disruptive force for the modus operandi of Newcastle's economy and its stakeholders.
-For example, in 2018-19 the majority (61%) of Newcastle's carbon emissions were from electricity generation, and private businesses were responsible for about opportunities, collective action and commitment from businesses, as well as government and the community, will be required.
+For example, in 2018-19 the majority (61%) of Newcastle's carbon emissions were from electricity generation, and private businesses were responsible for about 70% of electricity consumption31.

+In order to affect lasting change and create new opportunities, collective action and commitment from businesses, as well as government and the community, will be required.